Conscription in Rhodesia: Conscription and emigration

+Migration policies

-The increasing burden of conscription on white Rhodesian men as the war continued forced them to make a decision to remain in Rhodesia or emigrate.
-Staying would involve more frequently being required to fight in a war that appeared lost.
+The increasing burden of conscription on white Rhodesian men forced them to make a decision to remain in Rhodesia or emigrate.
+Staying would require more frequent call-ups to fight in a war that appeared lost.
 Many white men and their families became unwilling to accept the burdens call ups imposed.
-This choice was typically not available to coloured Rhodesians, as they did not hold foreign citizenship and families could not afford send their sons outside of the country.
+This choice was typically not available to Coloured Rhodesians, as they did not hold foreign citizenship and families could not afford to send their sons outside the country.

-The Rhodesian government was aware that conscription was causing white men to emigrate from the country, and attempted to balance this against the Security Forces' needs.
+The Rhodesian government was aware conscription was causing white men to emigrate from the country and attempted to balance this against the Security Forces' needs.
 All changes to national service requirements were debated within the government due to the impact they would have on emigration.
-During the late 1970s emigration was usually discussed during meetings of the Rhodesian government's Manpower Committee.
-As one way of limiting the impact of conscription on emigration, in 1977 the Manpower Committee decided that the terms of military service should be obscured.
+During the late 1970s, emigration was usually discussed during meetings of the Rhodesian government's Manpower Committee.
+As one way of limiting the impact of conscription on emigration, in 1977 the Manpower Committee decided the terms of military service should be obscured.
 This was only partly successful, as the increasing requirements continued to motivate white men to depart the country.

+To expand the pool of white manpower, the Rhodesian government encouraged immigration.
+Efforts were made to attract South Africans and other white minority groups in Africa as well as people from the UK and further afield.
+This was successful in the late 1960s and early 1970s but the worsening security situation partially deterred migration after this time.
+From 1973 the government began to actively recruit foreign volunteers for the Security Forces.
+Men with previous military experience, and especially war veterans, were preferred.
+It was expected that most of the volunteers would not settle in Rhodesia.
+As historians have found it difficult to access Rhodesian records, it is not known exactly how many foreigners volunteered, but it is estimated they numbered around 1,500 to 2,000 in the late 1970s.
+The Rhodesian Army accepted foreign volunteers largely out of necessity.
+By augmenting the size of the Security Forces, the volunteers allowed the Rhodesian government to extend the duration of the war.